Probiotics For Colds & Flus

 - 4Sore throat.

 How Do Probiotics Help?

-This 2009 study from Wisconsin, USA gives some insight into what effects probiotic supplementation may have on influenza symptoms such as coughing, fever, and rhinorrhea in children aged 3-5 years old.
+In a study conducted in Wisconsin, USA in 2009, probiotic supplementation was shown to have a positive impact on influenza symptoms such as coughing, fever, and rhinorrhea in children aged 3-5 years old.

-Probiotics may help you avoid getting the cold and flu by strengthening the intestinal wall which makes it harder for viruses and bacteria to grow and multiply.
-If you have a weak intestinal wall then you may get sick easier because of how much of the immune system is based in the gut.
+While this study focused on children, the results could potentially be similar for adults taking probiotic supplements.
+Probiotics may help to prevent cold and flu by strengthening the intestinal wall, making it harder for viruses and bacteria to grow and multiply.
+This is particularly important as a significant portion of the immune system is based in the gut.